usrbinkat/pulumi-hugo-iac-logic/README.md

 # Pulumi Next Level - IaC Logic

-> Based on the blog from [Christian Nunciato](https://github.com/cnunciato) [Next-level IaC: Drop those wrapper scripts and let your language do that for you](https://www.pulumi.com/blog/next-level-iac-pulumi-runtime-logic)

 Exercise in building and deploying a website with Pulumi.

 ## Before you start